MaryamRizwan7/test-planner/README.md

 # 📚 Test Planner Project

-A smart and structured **Test Planner Web Application** designed to help students organize, track, and optimize their study schedules efficiently.
-This project focuses on productivity, clarity, and ease of use, making exam preparation less chaotic and more strategic.
+A smart and structured **Test Planner Web Application** designed to help organizers and professors in creating, and optimizing their study schedules efficiently.
+This project focuses on productivity, clarity, and ease of use, making exam scheduling less chaotic and more strategic.

 ---